Dr. Lata Narayanaswamy

 Before joining Leeds in 2014, I held Lecturer and Visiting posts at the Universities of Sheffield and Hull in the UK, and at Carleton University and York University in Canada.
 I was awarded my PhD from the University of Durham in 2011.

 I am currently BA Programme Director for International Development.
-At the Undergraduate level in semester 1 I am module convener for PIED 2201: Development Approaches and PIED 5766M Research Methods for Development.
-In semester 2 I am module convener for PIED 3207 International Development and Social Policy and will teach on PIED 5256M, Global Inequalities and Development.
+At the Undergraduate level I am module convener for PIED 3207 International Development and Social Policy.
+At the Masters level I am part of the team-taught module PIED 5256M, Global Inequalities and Development.

 I welcome PhD proposals from candidates keen to conduct research on any inter-related topics that draw from the following broad themes: